Global Snow & Ice - March 2015

 |million km2||million mi2||Year(s)||million km2||million mi2|

-The March 2013 Southern Hemisphere sea ice extent was 5.32 million square km (2.05 million square miles), 20.77 percent above the 1981-2010 average, marking the second largest March extent on record.
-March 2008 had a larger monthly sea ice extent for the Antarctic region.
-March Southern Hemisphere sea ice extent is increasing at an average rate of 3.9 percent per decade, with substantial interannual variability.
+The March 2015 Southern Hemisphere sea ice extent was 5.48 million square km (2.12 million square miles), 1.07 million square km (420,000 square miles), or 24.26 percent, above the 1981-2010 average.
+This was the second largest March Antarctic sea ice extent on record.
+The record largest March Antarctic sea ice extent occurred in 2008 at 5.74 million square km (2.22 million square miles).
+Antarctic sea ice extent during March is increasing at an average rate of 5.0 percent per decade.

 For further information on the Northern and Southern Hemisphere snow and ice conditions, please visit the NSIDC News page.